 The procedure 1:36

-- Open the dressings pack onto the clean trolley and using a non-touch technique drop the sterile gloves, cleaning solution and lumbar puncture needle into the sterile area.
+- Open the dressing pack on the clean trolley and, using a non-touch technique, place the sterile gloves, cleaning solution, and lumbar puncture needle into the sterile area.

-- Put a sterile drape under the patient’s buttocks, on the right and left side of the desired site and at the top leaving the spine exposed.
-It’s a good idea to keep the nappy on a neonate during the procedure and pull it slightly further down to prevent faeces accidentally sliding into the sterile field during the procedure.
+- Put a sterile drape under the patient’s buttocks, on the right and left side of the desired site and at the top, leaving the spine exposed.
+It advisable to keep the nappy on a neonate during the procedure and to pull it slightly further down to prevent faeces from inadvertently sliding into the sterile field.

-- Take the tops off the specimen pots and keep them on your sterile field ready
+- Remove the lids from the specimen pots and place them on your sterile field.

 - Identify the desired space as described above